ansible-collections/kubernetes.core/docs/kubernetes.core.k8s_exec_module.rst

 -----

 .. note::
-   - Return code ``return_code`` for the command executed is added in output in version 1.0.0.
+   - Return code ``rc`` for the command executed is added in output in version 1.0.0.
    - The authenticated user must have at least read access to the pods resource and write access to the pods/exec resource.
    - To avoid SSL certificate validation errors when ``validate_certs`` is *True*, the full certificate chain for the API server must be provided via ``ca_cert`` or in the kubeconfig file.